the-protein-engineering-tournament/pet-pilot-2023/README.md

     protein sequences submitted by each team.
   - The measurement data and supporting sequence annotation from the cloning and screening team.

-#### Doc

-- Compiled Abstracts PDF: A collection of abstracts authored by participants, detailing the methodologies applied in their research.
-This document offers insights into the thought processes and strategies employed across the tournament.
-Teams were invited, but not required, to submit an abstract on the methods they wished to disclose.
-- A Figures/Tables Folder: containing the .png/.csv graphics for the results from the in silico and in vitro rounds, including individual event results and leader-boards.

 ## Environment for analysis